 You will need to put yourself in their shoes.
 At some point in time you have also been a customer who complained, and you wanted to feel validated that your experience mattered.
 Even if you may not think you are wrong, an apology is free and carries a lot of value.
 Put aside personal feelings and say sorry.

 Lead the customer to a resolution

 Ask questions on how to resolve the issue, but be mindful of your limitations whether in the role as employee, or owner.
 You can also respond that you cannot offer this, you can offer an alternative solution — if the request goes beyond the bandwidth of what your company can handle.

 Follow through on your promise to right the wrong and follow up.
 Your customer will appreciate that you went the extra mile and look at it that you took pride in your business.

 Bad Event Client Reviews

-In this day and age, you can easily find out about a company’s reputation with a quick Google or Yelp search.
+In this day and age, you can find out about a company’s reputation with a quick Google or Yelp search where reviews are shared visually and are easy to find.
 There are also word-of-mouth reviews as well, so even if your digital footprint is pristine, people will always talk.
 Remember that good reviews are additive, but bad reviews are multipliers.
 Inc.com offers up some helpful stats on the impact of dissatisfied customers:

 - There’s a 91% chance unhappy customers won’t repeat business with you.